 The four wheels are substantial and roll with ease on most surfaces.
 An aluminum handle with an ergonomic grip and multiple levels feels comfortable.
 On the exterior are essential features like a TSA-approved lock, expandable side zip, and rubber side handle.

-As a clamshell, the zippered divider keeps your items inside organized and elastic straps work well to keep packing cubes in place.
+The zippered divider keeps your items inside organized as a clamshell, and elastic straps keep packing cubes in place.
 The Helium comes in nine colors and three sizes that range from carry-on to a large checked bag.
-On top of all this Delsey delivers a ten-year warranty on all of their products at a reasonable price.
+On top of all this, Delsey delivers a ten-year warranty on all their products at a reasonable price.

 Travelpro Platinum Magna 2

 Travelpro offers a tremendous lifetime warranty on the bag and will fix many problems, including airline negligence.
 A feature that will be sure to win over many is the suit fold-out storage for business travelers, making this bag the best carry-on luggage for business travel.

-Overall the build is quality with the bag with tough YKK zippers that interlock and water-resistant lining.
-Other interior designs include a mesh lid pocket and accessory pockets to help organize toiletries.
+Overall, the build is quality, with the bag having tough YKK zippers that interlock and a water-resistant lining.
+Other interior designs include a mesh lid and accessory pockets to help organize toiletries.
 The Travelpro also comes at an affordable price for a bag designed to last a lifetime.